WCW World Heavyweight Championship: Separate championship

-On July 1, 1991, a creative disagreement with WCW Executive Vice President Jim Herd led to Flair leaving WCW for Vince McMahon's World Wrestling Federation.
-When Herd refused to return Flair's $25,000 deposit (that was left with the NWA), Flair kept the "Big Gold Belt" that had represented the NWA World Heavyweight Championship.
-A new belt was ordered, but was not ready in time for The Great American Bash on July 14.
-WCW was forced to use a belt owned by Dusty Rhodes from the defunct Championship Wrestling from Florida with a gold-colored plate tacked on with the words "WCW World Heavyweight Champion", which was awarded to Lex Luger after he defeated Barry Windham in a cage match for the vacant championship.
+On July 1, 1991, creative disagreements and a contractual dispute between Ric Flair and WCW Executive Vice President Jim Herd led to Flair's WCW contract being terminated, the WCW World title being vacated, and Flair subsequently signing with Vince McMahon's World Wrestling Federation.
+When Herd refused to return Flair's $25,000 deposit (all prior NWA World champions paid a deposit that would be returned when the wrestler dropped it to the next champion), Flair kept the "Big Gold Belt" that had represented the NWA/WCW World Heavyweight Championship and wore it on WWF television.
+A new WCW World Heavyweight title belt was ordered, but was not ready in time for The Great American Bash on July 14.
+WCW was forced to use a belt owned by Dusty Rhodes from the defunct Professional Wrestling Federation in Florida with a gold-colored plate tacked on with the words "WCW World Heavyweight Champion", which was awarded to Lex Luger after he defeated Barry Windham in a cage match for the vacant championship.
 The new belt appeared shortly after the event.
+WCW and its parent company, Turner Broadcasting System, filed a lawsuit against the WWF for using WCW's intellectual property on WWF programming; Flair and the WWF argued that since Flair was not paid back his deposit, Flair owned the belt and had every right to display the championship on WWF television if he and the WWF chose.
+The lawsuit would eventually be settled and by 1992, Flair had stopped using the "Big Gold Belt" on WWF television.

 In 1992, the Big Gold Belt was used for the revived NWA World Heavyweight Championship, a co-promotional gimmick between WCW and New Japan Pro-Wrestling.
 Masahiro Chono won the G1 Climax in 1992 defeating Rick Rude in the finals while also having a broken neck in the process.
 Then in 1993 On January 4, The Great Muta won the NWA World Heavyweight title defeating Masahiro Chono, but eventually dropped it to Barry Windham at SuperBrawl III.
 Then at the "WCW Disney tapings", it was revealed that WCW had been changing titles around without the NWA agreeing on it, making it a breach of contract.
 In September 1993, WCW left the NWA for good over a dispute regarding the other NWA members demanding that NWA world champion be available for booking, and due to the use of the NWA World Heavyweight Championship on syndicated programming recorded months in advance.
 By fall 1993, Rick Rude was appearing at the "Disney tapings" as the NWA World Heavyweight Champion, despite the fact that in regards to the storyline, Flair, who had returned to WCW and regained the NWA title, was still champion.
 After leaving the NWA, WCW kept the Big Gold Belt, and it was renamed the WCW International World Heavyweight Championship.